sullivan1337/sullivan1337.github.io/mvp-org-chart/README.md

 - Right-click to edit or add members
 - Drag nodes to change managers
 - Rename the organization directly from the dashboard
+- Upload member photos with a simple cropping modal

 ## Quick Start